totalspectrum/flexprop/samples/Multi-Language/README.txt

 video:
    Roger Loh's excellent video driver for the P2.
 Written in Spin.
-See the various documentation files within the directory.
+See the various files within the directory.

 turtle:
    A GPL'd turtle graphics library.